google/bulk_fhir_tools/docs/periodic_gcp_ingestion.md

 ## Set up `bulk_fhir_fetch` cron

-Next, we will set up a recurring cron job to run the `bulk_fhir_fetch` program with a `since_file` so that it will periodically fetch new claims data for your ACO.
+Next, we will set up a recurring cron job to run the `bulk_fhir_fetch` program with a `since_file` so that it will periodically fetch new FHIR data.
 The first time it will run, it will fetch all historical data.

 There are many ways to orchestrate periodic programs, so feel free to use the method of your preference.
 Here, we will provide an example of using`bulk_fhir_fetch`